 The power consumption (Pempty) of the equipment is first measured without any Line Termination board based on figure 3 and figure 5 setup.

-In a second phase, for DSLAM, one Line Termination board is added to the system with all lines connected to a CPE though line or loop simulators.
-For OLT, one Line Termination board is added to the system with all lines connected to ONT through fibre.
+In a second phase, for DSLAM, one Line Termination board is added to the system with all lines connected to a CPE through line or loop simulators.
+For OLT, one Line Termination board is added to the system with all lines connected to ONU through fibre.
 All parameters are set based on values shown in clauses 5.2.1 and 5.3.1.
 The power consumption (P1 line card) of the equipment with the added Line Termination board is measured once again and the difference (P1 line card - Pempty) gives the power consumption (Pline card) of a fully equipped Line Termination board.

 NOTE: During both measurements (Pempty and P1 line card), it is important that the functional blocks, expected to have a power consumption varying with the number of users connected, are forced in a full load condition.
 Functional blocks which are known to increase power consumption under heavy load are the cooling system and the Network Termination board.